State Law Guide · Updated January 2026

 Quick Answer

-In Louisiana, you can cancel dealer add-on products at any time.
+Cancellation rights in Louisiana depend on the product and contract.
+Upload yours to see which add-ons appear cancellable.
 During the first 20 days, you receive a full refund (minus up to Varies by contract fee).
 Refunds must be issued within 45 days.
 You can sue in Small Claims Court for up to $5,000.

 Purchased F&I products in Louisiana?